 Goat’s milk gets a bad rap.
 I’ve heard people describe goat’s milk as “goaty” or just plain gross.
 But when handled properly, it isn’t that way at all!
 I’ve become a goat’s milk advocate of sorts, trying to get people to just take a sip.
 Try it, you’ll like it!

 There are several factors that can affect goat’s milk.
-A healthy goat, a balanced diet, clean utensils and proper handling of the milk all play important roles in great tasting milk.
+A healthy goat, a balanced diet, clean utensils and teats, and proper handling of the milk all play important roles in great-tasting milk.
 However, you can have a healthy goat and be doing everything right but still have milk that has a distinct flavor to it.
 I think this is why goat’s milk often gets a bad name.
 There is a very simple fix!
 The secret?

 How to Chill as You Milk